senyasor-cell/WinProxGUI/README.md

 Manual input – type any command in the “Manual command” field and press ▶ or Enter.

 Open console – the cmd button launches pm3.bat in a separate window and automatically types the manual command (without executing it).
 Just press Enter to run.
+After closing the console, the GUI automatically restarts the connection when you send the next command.

 ⚙️ Settings & Cache
 All data is stored in your Windows home directory (C:\Users\<username>\):